Facebook Twitter Instagram

 Conclusion

-In conclusion, we have seen how to install Node.js on Ubuntu and its derivatives via a new official PPA repository.
-This makes it easy for us to get started with Node.js development on our Linux systems.
-We can also use this repository to keep our installations up-to-date with the latest stable versions of Node.js.
+In summary, we have learned how to install Node.js on Ubuntu and similar systems using a new official PPA repository.
+This makes it easy to start developing with Node.js on Linux.
+We can also use this repository to keep our Node.js installations up-to-date with the latest stable versions.
 Be sure to check out other tutorials on our website for more tips and tricks about using Node.js!

 55 Comments